GDG-Minna/PartyRelativeTrackEvaluator/README.md

 Login with Withings

 Select Facebook Event
-	- match with deezer user
-	- match with songs from that timeframe
+	- match with Deezer songs from that timeframe

-Find Facebook users who attend event
+Find Facebook users who attended event
+Cross match this with friends who have Withings
-Find there withings events and movements
+Find these users withings events and movements Correlate with songs i.e. who danced to what
-Match with songs
-individ users upload there stats
-Create leaderboard
+Create stats board
+    - person danced most
+    - song most danced to
+    - least active
+Share on Facebook